 Another main confusion is what is the best software for the 3d designing.
-Answer is there are many software to suit this purpose but if you ask me I will suggest you to use Autodesk Fusion 360 .
+The answer is there is much software to suit this purpose but if you ask me I will suggest you use Autodesk Fusion 360.

-Reason is It is very easy for the beginner aspect as well it suit the purpose for the high level simulations when compared to other softwares such as creo, ansis etc
+Reason is It is very easy for the beginner aspect as well it suits the purpose for the high-level simulations when compared to other software such as creo, ansis etc

-- go to the link and download the software it is free for 1 year entrepreneur or 3 years free as student https://www.autodesk.com/products/fusion-360/overv...
+- go to the link and download the software it is free for a 1-year entrepreneur or 3 years free as student https://www.autodesk.com/products/fusion-360/overv...

 - Follow the installation procedure and start using it.

-- There will be cloud storage for you and each and very design made is stored in the cloud and can be accessed or shared to any one easily.
+- There will be cloud storage for you and each and every design made is stored in the cloud and can be accessed or shared with anyone easily.